Filial piety: In behavioral sciences

 These forms of respect are based on qualitative research.
 Some of these forms involve some action or work, whereas other forms are more symbolic.
 Female elders tend to receive more care respect, whereas male elders tend to receive more symbolic respect.

 Apart from attempting to define filial piety, psychologists have also attempted to explain its cognitive development.
 Psychologist R.M.
 Lee distinguishes a five-fold development, which he bases on Lawrence Kohlberg's theory of moral development.
 In the first stage, filial piety is comprehended as just the giving of material things, whereas in the second stage this develops into an understanding that emotional and spiritual support is more important.
-In the third stage, the child realizes that filial piety is crucial in establishing and keeping parentchild relationships; in the fourth stage, this is expanded to include relationships outside of one's family.
+In the third stage, the child realizes that filial piety is crucial in establishing and keeping parent-child relationships; in the fourth stage, this is expanded to include relationships outside of one's family.
 In the final stage, filial piety is regarded as a means to realize one's ethical ideals.